AdriaBaro/adriabaro.github.io/projects/TPA/text.md

 ## Danfoss solenoid valves product program

 ### DESCRIPTION
-This project was the core of the *Technology, Platforms and Architectures* course, at a MSc level.
+This project was the core of *Technology, Platforms and Architectures* course, at a MSc level.
 This course provided the tools and knowledge to correctly analyse a product assortment (platforms, architectures, configurators, knowledge-, data-, and product life management systems).
 Also, to identify goals for platform and architecture improvement.
 All the knowledge was tried to be applied in this real project.

 ### OBJECTIVES
 The project was divided into two differentiated parts, each one having its objectives.